luau-lang/luau/rfcs/syntax-type-ascription-2.md

 ## Design

-I propose that we change the meaning of the `::` operator to permit coersion between any two types.
-It officially becomes a second way, like `any`, to completely bypass the type system.
+I propose that we change the meaning of the `::` operator to permit conversions between any two types for which either is a subtype of the other.

 ## Drawbacks

 `::` was originally envisioned to be a way for users to make the type inference engine work smarter and better for them.
-Users have taught us that they are more interested in downcasts and we should be responsive to that.
+The fact of the matter is, though, that downcasts are useful to our users.
+We should be responsive to that.

 ## Alternatives

-We could simply update `::` to act the way it was originally envisioned.  `::` would not break soundness and users would have to figure out some other way to downcast.
-Code they have already written to do so would break.
-To be truly morally true to the original vision, we would have to also forbid `:: any`, which would be a further usability hit.

-We could introduce yet another operator expressly for downcasts, but we'd have to come up with its name and explain the difference to end users.

-Lastly, we could permit both upcasts and downcasts, but not permit casts between totally unrelated types.
-I think this is doable, but potentially inefficient: Luau would basically have to pay the CPU cycles required to try both and rewind if they don't work.
+We initially discussed allowing `::` to coerce anything to anything else, acting as a full bypass of the type system.
+We are not doing this because it is really just not that hard to implement: All we need to do is to succeed if unification works between the two types in either direction.